wso2/docs-is/en/docs/setup/migrating-data-publishers.md

        "event.default_listener.abstract_identity_message_handler.priority": "11",
        "event.default_listener.abstract_identity_message_handler.enable": false,
        ```
-    !!! note "NOTE"
+    !!! note
-        For more information on new configurations, refer to
+        For more information on new configurations, see
         [New Configuration Model](../../references/new-configuration-model).

 2. In order to support backward compatibility, override the